Project partners:

 Top photo credit: Tolga Ahmetler / Unsplash

-We are a partnership of nine organizations, including community development financial institutions (CDFIs), business assistance organizations, and place-based agencies, funded by the Healthy Food Financing Initiative Partnership Program grant.
-Our vision is for all communities in the Pacific Northwest to have access to healthy food, which our Partnership will support by providing low interest loans, planning grants, and technical assistance to food businesses and retailers in Alaska, Washington, and Oregon.
+We are a partnership of nine organizations, including lending institutions, business assistance organizations, and place-based agencies, funded by the Healthy Food Financing Initiative Partnership Program grant.
+Our vision is for all communities in the Pacific Northwest to have access to healthy food, which our Partnership supported by providing low interest loans, planning grants, and technical assistance to food businesses and retailers in Alaska, Washington, and Oregon.

 Inside the cold storage facility at Redd West.
 Photo credit: Shawn Linehan